claudiarella/academic-kickstart/content/home/experience.md

   date_start = "2020-07-01"
   date_end = "2020-09-30"
   description = """
 Contributed to the design of an experimental framework for the detection of muon-philic light Dark Sector particles in proton beam dump experiments.
-Contributed to the implementation of a model to exploit the displaced-vertex signal from the secondary muons of NA62-type experiments to probe the parameter space of a theoretically conjectured light exotic scalar generated via muon bremsstrahlung.
-Produced the sensitivity prediction using programming language C++, data analysis software ROOT, and simulation software MadGraph5_aMC@NLO.
+Implemented a model to exploit the displaced-vertex signal from the secondary muons of NA62-type experiments to probe the parameter space of a theoretically conjectured light exotic scalar generated via muon bremsstrahlung.
+Produced a sensitivity projection using programming language C++, data analysis software ROOT, and simulation software MadGraph5_aMC@NLO.
 NA62 is a proton-on-target collision experiment recently searching for Beyond Standard Model physics at low energies at the Super Proton Synchrotron.
   """

 [[experience]]